ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R94]** BPI service orchestration utilized in a BPI MUST have source consistency preservation.

-This means that content of a message/service request cannot be altered after it has been created by the BPI service orchestration capability.
+This means that the content of a message/service request cannot be altered after it has been created by the BPI service orchestration capability.

 **[R95]** BPI service orchestration utilized in a BPI MUST avoid having the orchestration consumers see partial and/or inconsistent data.